visgl/luma.gl/docs/upgrade-guide.md

 ## Upgrading from v5.3 to v6.0

+luma.gl v6.0 underwent a big API cleanup.
+A lot of rarely used methods have been removed, and some key methods have been renamed.x

+### WebGL1 Support

+Support for WebGL1 browser is now optional.

 ### Experimental Exports: New Naming Convention

 Experimental exports are now prefixed with underscore (\_), and are no longer members of the `experimental` "name space":